wp-plugins/nextgen-facebook/readme.txt

 * Improved pattern matching for Media Library and NextGEN Gallery images in the content.
 * Improved NextGEN Gallery v2 code to retrieve image dimensions, and check against required width / height values.
 * Moved / renamed the `get_lang()` method to an `sucom_get_lang()` function in lib/com/functions.php.
-* Fixed the unnecessary inclusion of social javascripts if no front-end buttons are enabled, but the back-end / admin sharing buttons are.
+* Fixed the unnecessary inclusion of social javascripts if no front-end buttons are enabled, but the back-end / admin sharing buttons were.
 * Fixed an undefined variable in the BuddyPress addon (Pro version).
 * **Fixed the Twitter 'Player Card' video URL to use an embed URL instead of a flash URL** (Pro version).